-- 1. Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism. - 2.
-Extremism is defined by the Government in the Prevent Strategy as: - Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas. - 3.
-Extremism is defined by the Crown Prosecution Service as:
+The process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.

+2. Extremism is defined by the government in the Prevent Strategy as:

+Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.

+3. Extremism is defined by the Crown Prosecution Service as: